OneGneissGuy/cimis/README.md

 cimis : Query CA DWR CIMIS Weather Station Network (WSN)for meterological data
 =============================================================

-cimis is a python project which allows communication with the CIMIS WSN api.
+cimis is a python project which allows communication with the CIMIS WSN API.

 The main features include routine automatic collecting of data from stations and returns data as a dataframe or in the instance of several stations, a list of dataframes.
-CIMIS station info can be queried and returned as a dictionary of dictionaries.
+CIMIS station info can be queried and returned as a dictionary.

 See http://et.water.ca.gov/Rest/Index for more information on CIMIS API.

 --------
+See examples/cimis_example.py for usage
 Requirements:
 --------------
 ### CIMIS user account and appKey ###